b3rtoz/ZooDS/README.md

 ## Contact

-For feature requests, questions, or bug reports, please open an issue on GitHub or contact the maintainers at [your.email@example.com](mailto:your.email@example.com).
+For feature requests, questions, or bug reports, please open an issue on GitHub or join our community Discord server.

+## Acknowledgements

+ZooDS leverages several open-source libraries for CAN communication and UDS protocol implementation.
+Special thanks to the maintainers of python-can and can-isotp.

 ---
-*This README content is a starting point.
-As the zooDS project evolves, be sure to update the documentation to reflect any changes or new features.*